aurruti/naidd/README.md

 4. **Set-up periodic updates** (optional)

-    Set up a chrontab job that periodically runs ./scripts/naidd-update.sh so that everything is kept up to date.
+    Set up a crontab job that periodically runs ./scripts/naidd-update.sh so that everything is kept up to date.